GetMetaMap/metamap-reactnative-plugin/README.md

 if you reinstall plugin, pleased dont forget sync with gradle files for Android, and pod clean && pod update for iOS.

+## For EXPO Managed workflow please use this

+Please use yarn to install
+1. Install SDK -  yarn add https://github.com/MatiFace/react-native-mati-global-id-sdk.git
+2. add  "plugins": "react-native-mati-global-id-sdk", on app.json file
+3. use expo run:ios and expo run:android, it still allow you to use Managed workflow.

 ## For iOS platform please check information at end of readme

 ## Mati SDK initialization